timhtheos/gridsome/README.md

 ### Install Gridsome ClI tool if you don't have one yet

 ```
-NPM:npm install --global @gridsome/cli
+npm install --global @gridsome/cli
 ```

 ### Clone this repo

 ```
-# In the terminal, `cd` to the directory you want to clone the repo.
+# In the terminal, `cd` to the directory where you want to place the cloned repo.
 git clone git@github.com:timhtheos/gridsome.git
 ```